Azure/ResourceModules/modules/operational-insights/workspace/saved-search/README.md

 ### Parameter: `category`

 Query category.

 - Required: Yes
 - Type: string

 ### Parameter: `displayName`

 Display name for the search.

 - Required: Yes
 - Type: string

+### Parameter: `name`

+Name of the saved search.

+- Required: Yes
+- Type: string

+### Parameter: `query`

+Kusto Query to be stored.

+- Required: Yes
+- Type: string

+### Parameter: `logAnalyticsWorkspaceName`

+The name of the parent Log Analytics workspace.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`